cockroachdb/docs/v2.1/remove-nodes.md

 To ensure your cluster can adequately handle decommissioning nodes:

-- Only decommission one node at a time.
+- Only decommission one node at a time, and before decommissioning each node verify that there are no [underreplicated or unavailable ranges](admin-ui-replication-dashboard.html).
-- **Do not** kill or quit the `cockroach` process on a decommissioning node, which can cause unrecoverable data loss.
-If you have a decommissioning node that appears to be stuck or hung, [contact our support team](support-resources.html)
+- If you have a decommissioning node that appears to be stuck or hung, [contact our support team](support-resources.html).

+    If possible, keep the node running instead of killing it, because a stuck decommissioning process might be a symptom of a problem that could result in data loss.
 - Confirm that there are enough nodes to take over the replicas from the node you want to remove.
 See some [Example scenarios](#examples) above.

 ### Step 1.
 Check the node before decommissioning